zelanko/sql-docs.pt-br/docs/connect/jdbc/connecting-using-azure-active-directory-authentication.md

 #### <a name="linux-and-mac"></a>Linux e Mac

 ##### <a name="requirements"></a>Requisitos
-Acesso a um computador ingressado no domínio do Windows para consultar seu controlador de domínio Kerberos.
+Acesso a um computador ingressado no domínio do Windows para consultar o controlador de domínio do Kerberos.

 ##### <a name="step-1-find-kerberos-kdc"></a>Etapa 1: localizar o KDC Kerberos
 - **Executar em**: linha de comando do Windows